 Propagating tangelo trees is best done through disease resistant root stock, which can be obtained online or through the local nursery depending upon your location.
 Minneolas and Orlandos are two of the most common varieties, although there are many others to choose from.

 Tangelo Tree Care

-Promote the formation of healthy roots in the young tree by watering one inch of water in once a week during the growing season.
+Promote the formation of healthy roots in the young tree by watering 1 inch (2.5 cm.) of water once a week during the growing season.
 Don't mulch around the tree or allow grass or weeds to surround the base.
 Citrus trees do not like wet feet, which fosters root rot and other diseases and fungi.
 Any of the above around the base of your tangelo will encourage disease.

-The tangelo tree will need to be protected from temps below 20 degrees F. by covering with a blanket or landscape fabric.
-Tangelos are also prone to infestation by whiteflies, mites, aphids, fire ants, scale and other insects as well as diseases like greasy spot, citrus scab and melanose.
+The tangelo tree will need to be protected from temps below 20 degrees F. (-7 C.) by covering with a blanket or landscape fabric.
+Tangelos are also prone to infestation by whiteflies, mites, aphids, fire ants, scale, and other insects as well as diseases like greasy spot, citrus scab, and melanose.
 Keep a close eye on your tangelo and take immediate steps to eradicate any pest or disease.

 Lastly, tangelos need to be cross pollinated with another variety or citrus to fruit.
-If you want some of that delicious, extremely juicy fruit, plant a variety of citrus such as Temple orange, Fallgo tangerine or Sunburst tangerine no farther than 60 feet from your tangelo.
+If you want some of that delicious, extremely juicy fruit, plant a variety of citrus such as Temple orange, Fallgo tangerine, or Sunburst tangerine no farther than 60 feet (18 m.) from your tangelo.